 TABLE OF CONTENTS

-When it comes to growing cannabis – nearly anyone can do it.
-However, if you want to produce an abundant crop of high-quality marijuana, then you’ll need to understand the essential growth cycle stages that each and every marijuana plant exhibits.
+When it comes to growing cannabis if you want to produce an abundant crop of high-quality marijuana, then you’ll need to understand the essential growth cycle stages that each and every marijuana plant exhibits.

-Join us for an in-depth look at marijuana’s different plant growth cycles.
-By understanding each, you’ll be fully equipped to grow any cannabis strain with ease and always find yourself harvesting photo-worthy flowers time and again.
+By understanding each stage, you’ll be fully equipped to grow any cannabis strain with ease and always find yourself harvesting photo-worthy flowers time and again.

 Overview of the 4 Stages of Marijuana Plant Growth

 Before we begin, let’s take a look at the 4 primary stages of plant growth.
 Take this time to familiarize yourself before we go more in-depth.

 - Germination Stage